-A consumer insights innovator with a focus on consumers' needs and wants, and a track record of building, leading, and mentoring multi-disciplinary research teams, managing complex research projects, and delivering actionable insights to Fortune 500 marketers.
+A research innovator with a focus on peoples' needs and wants, and a track record of building and mentoring multi-disciplinary research teams, managing complex research projects, and delivering actionable insights to Fortune 500 marketers.

 Bootsrapped a full-service insights and innovation group

 Recruited and mentored a team of world-class researchers with backgrounds in cognitive psychology, behavioral economics, information design, statistics and data science, and engineering.